Instagram Linkedin

 • Raman, A. V., & Krishnan, L. R. K. (2021).
 Invisible Scars: Female Ready-made Garment Workers” Gendered Exploitation.
 Indian Journal of Industrial Relations, 56(4), 569.

-• Venkataraman, A., & Venkataraman, A. Lockdown & me…!!
+• Venkataraman, A. and Venkataraman, A., 2021.
+Lockdown & me…!!
 Reflections of working women during the lockdown in Vadodara, Gujarat‐Western India.
-Gender, Work & Organization.
+Gender, Work & Organization, 28, 289-306. https://doi.org/10.1111/gwao.12572

 • Venkataraman, A., & Joshi, C. S. (2020).
 Who Am I?
 An Ethnographic Study Exploring the Construction of Organizational and Individual Self among Indian IT Employees.
 IIM Kozhikode Society & Management Review, 9(1), 72-83.